ShiniDev/ShiniDev/README.md

 ### Hi there 👋

+Hi!, I'm Mark Joefrey Jan Willard M. Laurente.
+I'm a PHP Developer and have been developing solutions to business problems and needs for more than a year.

+I've been developing food delivery, booking, and ticket based systems.
+I also have experience in 3rd party API integration, most of them related to online payment gateways such as Dragonpay and ShopeePay.

+I excel in configuration and optimization of Linux Web Servers.

+Technology
+- Linux
+- Apache
+- MySQL
+- PHP
+- HTML
+- CSS

+PHP Frameworks
+- Codeigniter 3
+- Laravel

+Integration
+- RESTful API

+Tools
+- Xdebug
+- Insomnia

+Source Control
+- Git
+- Github

 <!--
 **ShiniDev/ShiniDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.